Conserve Wildlife Foundation of New Jersey: Conservation projects

-CWF assists with the recovery of beach nesting bird species including piping plovers, least terns, black skimmers, American oystercatchers and red knotss.
+CWF assists with the recovery of beach nesting bird species including piping plovers, least terns, black skimmers, American oystercatchers and red knots.
 Beach management plans are implemented to decrease negative impacts on these birds.
 During the summer months, CWF biologists and volunteers keep track of the number of nesting birds and fence nesting areas to keep predators away.
 CWF biologists also collect data and band the shorebirds to track populations, predict their reproductive success and predict future threats against these birds.